lion17s/test-automation-project-template/README.md

 ```
 env {
   default { // required environment name for storing default values accross custom environments
-    driverWait = 5 // used to control element presence
+    driverWait = 5 // used to control wait time until element presence.
+Default value is 3
-    retryOnFail = 1 // used to control tests rerun count in case of fail result
+    retryOnFail = 1 // used to control tests rerun count in case of fail result.
+Default value is 0
     attachScreenshot = true // used to control attaching screenshot on test failure.
-Works for desktop browsers, iOS, Android
+Works for desktop browsers, iOS, Android.
+Default value is false
     alwaysAttachScreenshot = false // used to control attaching screenshot after test finishes.
-Works for desktop browsers, iOS, Android
+Works for desktop browsers, iOS, Android.
+Default value is false
     attachVideo = true // used to control attaching video on test failure.
-Works for iOS, Android
+Works for iOS, Android.
+Default value is false
     alwaysAttachVideo = false // used to control attaching video after test finishes.
-Works for iOS, Android
+Works for iOS, Android.
+Default value is false
   }
   iphone.12.pro.max.safari { // custom environment name for storing related properties
     driver = appium // used to set driver to be initilized.
-Available values: appium, chrome, firefox, remote
+Available values: appium, chrome, firefox, remote.
+No default value, please set explicitly with using of DrverFactory.setDriver(driverName, capabilities)
     appium.hub = "http://localhost:4723/wd/hub" // <driver_name>.<capability_name> - put driver's available capabilities.
 Capabilities are listed in driver's docs
     appium.automationName = XCUITest
     appium.platformName = iOS